JBZoo/CSV-Blueprint/README.md

   encoding: utf-8                       # (Experimental) Only utf-8, utf-16, utf-32.
   bom: false                            # (Experimental) If the file has a BOM (Byte Order Mark) at the beginning.

+# Description of each column in CSV.
+# It is recommended to present each column in the same order as presented in the CSV file.
+# This will not affect the validator, but will make it easier for you to navigate.
+# For convenience, use the first line as a header (if possible).
 columns:
   - name: "Column Name (header)"        # Any custom name of the column in the CSV file (first row).
 Required if "csv_structure.header" is true.
     description: "Lorem ipsum"          # Description of the column.
 Not used in the validation process.